ret2libc-pwned/ap-physics-c-in-a-nutshell/README.md

 # AP Physics C in a Nutshell

-Concise Cheat Sheet for AP(R) Physics C or equivalent introductory college physics coursework.
+Concise cheat sheet for AP(R) Physics C or equivalent introductory college physics coursework.